lemon857/Emulator6502/README.md

 # Emulator6502
 This is a program for emulate some functions 6502 processor

-If you want execute your program slow and see realtime processor instructions, use flags -g or --gui

-As default path to program equal "test.asm6502", if you want change it, use flags -p or --prg and after space relative path to asm6502 program

 Source information about instructions you can get [here](http://www.6502.org/tutorials/6502opcodes.html)

 6502 have three registers, the size of each one byte: A, X, Y
 Max support memory 64kb